topo/mobile/README.md

 -   Images : ensure that all images are https, otherwise don't show them 😴
 -   Images : lazy loading, if possible ? 😴
--   'serviceworker.js' : figure out how it works 😴
+-   'serviceworker.js' : figure out how it works ✍️
+-   Block timer when holding finger on screen 😴
+-   Load articles when offline (using api, means that there will be no links) 😴
+-   Reload new posts on scroll up. 😴

 ## Version 0.1.0 - Alpha